whosonfirst/go-rasterzen/README.md

 ### rasterd

 ```
-./bin/rasterd -h
+$> ./bin/rasterd -h
 Usage of ./bin/rasterd:
+  -config string
+    	Read some or all flags from an ini-style config file.
+Values in the config file take precedence over command line flags.
   -fs-cache
     	Cache tiles with a filesystem-based cache.
   -fs-root string
     	The root of your filesystem cache.
 If empty rasterd will try to use the current working directory.
   -geojson-handler
     	Enable the GeoJSON tile handler.
   -go-cache
     	Cache tiles with an in-memory (go-cache) cache.
   -host string
     	The host for rasterd to listen for requests on. (default "localhost")
+  -httptest.serve string
+    	if non-empty, httptest.NewServer serves on this address and blocks
   -no-cache
     	Disable all caching.
+  -path-geojson string
+    	The path that GeoJSON tiles should be served from (default "/geojson/")
+  -path-png string
+    	The path that PNG tiles should be served from (default "/png/")
+  -path-svg string
+    	The path that SVG tiles should be served from (default "/svg/")
   -png-handler
     	Enable the PNG tile handler. (default true)
   -port int
     	The port for rasterd to listen for requests on. (default 8080)
+  -protocol string
+    	The protocol for wof-staticd server to listen on.
+Valid protocols are: http, lambda. (default "http")
   -s3-cache
     	Cache tiles with a S3-based cache.
   -s3-dsn string
     	A valid go-whosonfirst-aws DSN string
   -s3-opts string
     	A valid go-whosonfirst-cache-s3 options string
+  -section string
+    	A valid ini-style config file section. (default "rasterd")
   -svg-handler
     	Enable the SVG tile handler. (default true)
 ```

 A simple HTTP server for delivering rasterized Netzen vector (TMS or "slippy map") tiles.